How to Get Out of a Reading Slump

 8 - Join a book club

-9 - Read with a friend
+9 - Buddy read with a friend

-10 - Try a podcast
+10 - Let a bookish podcast inspire you

 Check out my blog 16 of the Best Literary Podcasts for Book Lovers to find the perfect bookish podcast for you.